 - Spiral was featured in Hasbro's Super Hero Squad line.

 - A 6-inch Spiral figure was featured in the Marvel Legends Red Hulk Build-a-Figure wave from Hasbro, which was a Walmart exclusive.
+In 2023, an updated Spiral figure was released as part of the second Retro X-Men wave.

 - Spiral was featured in Diamond Select's Minimates line as part of a two-pack with Mojo.